 Construction on the project began on July 1, 2019.
 The company building the 10,000-square-foot home, Trinity Construction & Design, recently celebrated a milestone—the topping out of the project—and invited Sarasota Magazine to tour the property.

 Doug Libertore, who owns a residence adjacent to the home, purchased the property for $2.3 million in 2011.
-The house was designed by Mark Sultana of DSDG Architects, and is intended to echo the style and shape of a luxurious yacht, with a curved "bow" protruding out toward the beach and the Gulf of Mexico.
+The house was designed by Mark Sultana of DSDG Architects after an original design and concept was completed by Jan Stanbury of J. Stanbury Design Inc. in 2017.
+The look is intended to echo the style and shape of a luxurious yacht, with a curved "bow" protruding out toward the beach and the Gulf of Mexico.
 There are no other structures on the home's northern, western or southern sides, which gives the property unrestricted views of the sand and the water.
 And the home is tall enough that, when you're standing on the roof deck, you can see all the way to downtown Sarasota.

 The home's pool will be located on the third floor, at the point where the concrete juts out the farthest.
 Behind it will be a patio space below roof openings covered by retractable awnings, and then the master suite and kitchen area.
 Sliding glass doors will provide exceptional views no matter where you stand.
 The second floor will contain more bedrooms, and the roof will boast a glass-enclosed room from which you can see all the way to Big Pass.